The International Institute on Race, Equality, and Human Rights

 Paolla is trained as a journalist and holds a master’s degree in Culture and Territory from Universidad Federal Fluminense (Rio de Janeiro State, Brazil)

 PEDRO LEÓN CORTÉS

 Pedro is responsible for offering technical assistance to our partner organizations on the methodological aspects required to produce human rights reports that can serve as advocacy tools.
 He also supports Race & Equality’s training and research activities in the region.

 Over the last 12 years, Pedro has been involved in the organizing processes of the Afro-Colombian population victimized by Colombia’s armed conflict, in particular with the work of the National Association of Displaced Afro-Colombians (Asociación Nacional de Afro-Colombianos Desplazados, AFRODES).
 His contributions as researcher and activist have helped strengthen national and international advocacy efforts that seek to improve public policy for the protection of the rights of Afro-Colombian communities.
 Pedro played a central role in supporting AFRODES’ first actions before the Inter-American Human Rights Commission and the UN Committee on the Elimination of Racial Discrimination.

 Pedro holds a Ph.D. in Political Science from Howard University (Washington, D.C.), where he attended as a Fulbright Scholar in the Colombian Program for Afro-descendant Leaders.
 His doctoral dissertation analyzed the international advocacy processes between 1990s-2015 related to human rights violations against Afro-Colombian communities.
-He holds an M.A. in Political Studies from the Universidad Nacional de Colombia and a Psychology degree from the Universidad de los Andes; he received the degree of Specialist in International Cooperation and Development Project Management [development project management sounds odd, is this a correct translation?] from the Universidad Externado de Colombia.
+He holds an M.A. in Political Studies from the Universidad Nacional de Colombia and a Psychology degree from the Universidad de los Andes; he received the degree of Specialist in International Cooperation and Development Project Management from the Universidad Externado de Colombia.